Films of All-Time

 Many groups claimed this honest portrait of the pioneering sex researcher advocated perversion and glorified his work.

-This serious and engrossing biopic was about controversial, Midwestern human sexuality researcher Dr. Alfred Kinsey (Liam Neeson) who laid the groundwork for the coming sexual revolution, with its tagline: "Let's talk about sex."
+This serious and engrossing biopic was about controversial, Midwestern human sexuality researcher Dr. Alfred Kinsey (Liam Neeson) at Indiana University who laid the groundwork for the coming sexual revolution, with its tagline: "Let's talk about sex."
 It stirred up continuing protest about the impact of his pioneering work, interviews and liberal publications on morality and behavior.
 Kinsey startled the world with the publication of his Kinsey Report (aka Sexual Behavior in the Human Male) in 1948 and its follow-up Sexual Behavior in the Human Female (1953).
+This movie was the precursor to Showtime's cable series Masters of Sex beginning in 2013.

 Concerned Women for America (CWA) protested that the film was "an attempt to cover up sex researcher Alfred Kinsey's horrifying reality."
 They accused the film of misrepresenting how Kinsey actually had encouraged pedophiles to molest children (in the name of science).
 Other neo-Puritanical proponents thought the film was another example of how Hollywood was normalizing perversion, attacking Christian values about sexual morality, and promoting a "pro-homosexual agenda."
 And an advertisement for the film was initially rejected by PBS' WNET in New York because the film was deemed too commercial and provocative.